DoSomething/chompy/docs/imports/rock-the-vote.md

 - `ineligible` - User is ineligible to register for whatever reason
 - `uncertain` - We can not be certain about this user registration status

-This is the logic for how to determine what a `post` status should be.
+This is the logic for the RTV columns that our import inspects to determine what the `post` status should be.

 - If `status` is `complete` and `finish with state` is `no` --> `register-form`
 - If `status` is `complete` and `finish with state` is `yes` --> `register-OVR`